-Interestingly enough, there is no label for “leadership” in the activities section.
-PA programs are not looking for people who work best alone or who have to be a leader.
-They are looking for students and professionals who work best in teams – as is the nature of this role.
-I recommend getting involved with team activities as early as you can in your undergraduate education and highlighting in your application how and why you thrive in team environments.
-In describing your participation, focus on the outcomes of your collaborations in your activity descriptions, which have a 600-character limit.
+There is now a “leadership” subsection in the activities section.
+PA programs are looking for people who can balance working independently with being a member of a dynamic team.
+I recommend getting involved with leadership roles and team activities as early as you can in your undergraduate education and highlighting in your application how and why you thrive in these environments.
+In describing your participation, focus on the outcomes of your contributions in your activity descriptions, which have a 600-character limit.
 While they are brief, there is enough space to go into some detail.

 You should have letters from:

 - A healthcare professional who supervised you (shadowing letters will not be accepted)